seldonian-framework/Tutorials/_tutorials/fair_loans_tutorial.md

 </p>

 <p>
     We also prepared a JSON file containing the metadata that we will need to provide to the Seldonian Engine library <a href="https://github.com/seldonian-toolkit/Engine/blob/main/static/datasets/supervised/german_credit/metadata_german_loan.json">here</a>.
 The column names beginning with "c__" were the columns created by scikit-learn's <a href="https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html">OneHotEncoder</a>.
-The columns "M" and "F" are somewhat buried in the middle of the columns list, and correspond to the male and female one-hot encoded columns.
+The columns "M" and "F" are somewhat buried in the middle of the columns list and correspond to the male and female one-hot encoded columns.
 The "sensitive_columns" key in the JSON file points to those columns.
 The "label_column" key in the JSON file points to the "credit_rating" column.
 </p>

 <h3>Formulate the Seldonian ML problem</h3>